gumdroid/manifest/README.md

 ***
 ##9.
 Issues##
-The following peripherals are not working at the moment:
+The following peripherals currently have issues:

 ###9.1 Marvell mwifiex SD8787###